 There are several issues that may be linked with this condition.
 Tooth grinding, arthritis, stress, and jaw or head injuries are just a few of them.

-To determine how to treat your specific condition, Dr. Gehring or Dr. Hermes will conduct a complete evaluation.
+To determine how to treat your specific condition, Dr. Gehring or Dr. Schmidt will conduct a complete evaluation.
 This includes checking the joints and muscles for any tenderness, popping, clicking or difficulty moving.
 The dentist may also take X-rays and/or make a model of your teeth to see exactly how your bite fits together.

 Once the dentist has completed the evaluation, he may recommend several different things to help ease any painful symptoms.
 This could include eating softer foods, modifying the pain with heat or ice packs, and minimizing jaw movements like yelling, yawning and singing.